CassandraB670/holbertonschool-higher_level_programming/SQL_introduction/README.md

         id = 89
         name = Best School
     The database name will be passed as an argument of the mysql command

+Task 8 - Count 89
+    File 8-count_89.sql

+Write a script that displays the number of records with id = 89 in the table first_table of the database hbtn_0c_0 in your MySQL server.

+    The database name will be passed as an argument of the mysql command